 1. Make A Plan

 Before you start any renovation project, it’s essential to have a well-defined plan.
 You should decide on a budget, timeline, and list of materials needed for the project.
+Having a clear plan will help you manage projects of any size, from small upgrades to decks, additions, and kitchen remodels as well as large renovations.
 Make sure to account for any unexpected costs that may arise during the renovation process.
 Experts at Reborn Renovations say that this should also include your goals, making sure what you can do yourself and for what you need help, and project orders as well.
 So, since you’ll likely be managing the project yourself, it’s important to know exactly what needs to be done.

 2. Clear Your Space